saymrwulf/litex-boards/notes.md

-2014-01-26T05:34:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2014-01-26T08:02:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2014-03-01T01:04:00 - Quick fix, referencing a known issue from the official repo (litex-boards)
+2014-01-26T05:34:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2014-01-26T08:02:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2014-03-01T01:04:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2014-03-01T00:50:00 - Quick fix, referencing a known issue from the official repo (litex-boards)